 In the following, we introduce two practical active-IRS channel estimation approaches, with and without IRS-mounted sensors, respectively.
 The first approach requires low-cost sensors installed on the active IRS, which are interleaved with the reflecting elements.
 Equipped with these sensors that can receive signals sent by the BS/users, active IRS can estimate the BS-IRS and IRS-user channels separately by exploiting the strong channel correlations between the IRS elements and sensors.
 It is worth noting that active IRS in general requires much fewer reflecting elements than passive IRS for achieving comparable rate performance, thus it is easier to place reflecting elements with sensors close to each other to achieve high channel correlation.
 Second, for active IRS without sensors installed, one promising approach is to combine the separate and cascaded channel estimation methods.
-Specifically, the BS first estimates the BS-IRS CSI based on the reflected signal over the BS-IRS-BS link (i.e., by wireless sensing of the BS).
+Specifically, the BS first estimates the BS-IRS CSI based on the reflected signal over the BS-IRS-BS link, i.e., by wireless sensing of the BS.
 Next, the BS estimates the cascaded BS-IRS-user CSI based on the pilot signals from the user, and then resolves the IRS-user CSI based on the estimated cascaded CSI and BS-IRS CSI.
-Moreover, for the amplification factor control in channel estimation, one practical method is by setting an equal IRS reflection amplitude over all reflecting elements based on the received signal powers (with sensors) or simply setting the amplification factor equal to one (without sensors) similar to the case of passive IRS, to facilitate the estimation of IRS-user CSI.
+To facilitate the estimation of IRS-user CSI, there are two practical methods for the amplification factor control.
+The first method is setting an equal IRS reflection amplitude over all reflecting elements based on the received signal powers (with sensors).
+The second method is simply setting the amplification factor equal to one (without sensors), similar to the case of passive IRS.